hypatiah/bipbop/october_notes.md

 #Friday October 28, 2016
 ###Functional programming

+Higher-order functions: functions that take other functions as arguments.

-Higher-order functions: allows for composition of functions *filter, for example is a higher-order function*
+Higher-order functions allows for composition of functions *filter, for example is a higher-order function*

 ex: